Nikkiramesh424/salesforce-self-learning/Day-3/README.md

 - Strengthened interview preparation by answering scenario-based Salesforce questions.
 - Enhanced the Hospital OPD Management System using Salesforce best practices.

-## Documentation

-The complete implementation report for Day 3 is available in the **Documentation** folder.

 ## Screenshots